 Best PS4 Horror Games

 Below is a list of the best PS4 horror games.
-These are our favourite spooky PS4 games, as decided by our editorial team.
+In no particular order, these are our favourite spooky PS4 games, as decided by our editorial team.

 Please note that some external links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.